-Come the summer months however the landscape changes revealing Sunshine meadows’ world class hiking trails, mountain biking and scenic chair lifts that take you to the top of Mt.Standish at 8000 ft, the highest accessible chair lift anywhere in the Banff and lake louise region.
+Come the summer months however the landscape changes revealing Sunshine meadows’ world class hiking trails, mountain biking and scenic chair lifts that take you to the top of Mt.Standish at 8000 ft.

 Of all the Banff activities to choose from, the highest mountains often produce the most beautiful views; like the ones you get when you reach the top of the Mt.Standish viewing platform and stare down at three distinct alpine lakes –Laryx, Grizzly and Rock Isle.

 In fact Sunshine Village is a part of the Big Three Ski resorts in Banff, with Lake Louise and Mount Norquay being the other two.

 The Big three Ski resorts in Banff span across two giant mountains, so we’ve broken it down for you to make it a little simpler to understand when you book your ski adventures